lavaeater/turbo-rocket-ultra/README.md

 To make the graphics and environment easy I am currently working with the concept of "zombie tower defense", which is obviously lame and very boring, but hey... it's easy to find art for.

 ### MVP

-* Fix enemy sensors / noticing
+* Fix enemy sensors / noticing <- advanced behaviors
 * Towers
 * Fix enemy direction systems <- done?
 * Vehicles <- nice to have